funvill/funvill.github.io/_posts/2014-10-12-layered-paper-cut-with-spacers-between-each-layer.md

 ---
-title: Layered paper cut with spacers between each layer
+title: "Layered paper cut with spacers between each layer"
 date: 2014-10-12 19:12:00
+categories:
-categories: LaserCutter
+- LaserCutter
+slug: layered-paper-cut-with-spacers-between-each-layer

 ---

 I made this <a href="/laser-cut-layered-circles/">laser cut, paper, layered, circle design</a> a few weeks ago.
 At the time I didn't have any different color paper so I made it out of red paper.
 The problem with making it all out of red is that the different layers don't show up that well.
 I took the results as a test and left it in the corner of my room where all my tests cut go.

 I stumbled on to this <a href="http://charlesclary.wordpress.com/">Charles Clary</a> work with his layered paper cut sculptures.
 Below is a video of him creating one.
 Note how he uses spacers between each layer.